RJ Ophelia

-Ophelia Santhaselvi, popularly known as Imsai Arasi ("Queen of Mischief") and RJ Ophelia (RJ Ophe for short), is an Indian radio jockey and television show host based in Chennai, Tamil Nadu.
+Ophelia Santhaselvi, popularly known as Imsai Arasi ("Queen of Mischief") and RJ Ophelia (RJ Ophe for short), is an Indian television show host and former radio jockey based in Chennai, Tamil Nadu.
 She is best known for her unique voice and Tamil slang, humour and rapid speaking rate.
 She has worked at 92.7 BIG FM and at 94.3 Radio One.
-Though mainly a radio jockey, she is also active in other fields such as emceeing, television, social media, films and Supported Independent music and Independent musicians Like hip hop tamizha and Rap Rakesh Sethulingam, and is regularly involved in various social causes.
+Though mainly a radio jockey, she is also active in other fields such as emceeing, television, social media, films.

 Early life

 Ophelia was born in a Tamil middle-class family in Chennai, Tamil Nadu.
 Her father wanted to give her a "rare name" and named her after Ophelia, the character from William Shakespeare's Hamlet.
 Her father is a retired Traffic Manager of Metropolitan Transport Corporation, while her mother works for Bharat Petroleum.
 She has a younger brother.
 Ophelia did her schooling at Holy Angels Convent, T. Nagar and graduated in commerce from Stella Maris College.
 During her college days, the joy of performing on stage for cultural events and plays made her realize she wanted to be in media, and she went on to do her post-graduation in mass communication from M.O.P.
 Vaishnav College for Women.
 She has said that even then she was afraid of talking to strangers, and it was her internship at the Indian Express that helped overcome the fear.
 In 2006, she was one of four radio jockeys selected by the then upcoming 92.7 BIG FM after a two-month audition process of thousands of candidates.